wodby/docs/docs/stacks/varnish/index.md

 This changelog is for Varnish stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/varnish/releases).

+### 3.0.8

+- `webp` added to the list of default static file extensions
+- PageSpeed downstream caching:
+    - PS-CapabilityList now set to "fully general optimizations only" only if static files cache enabled
+    - Bugfix: caching for text/html was disabled
+- Base OS Alpine Linux updated to 3.10.1

 ### 3.0.7

 Varnish now supports modpagespeed downstream caching https://github.com/wodby/varnish